fomightez/sequencework/plot_expression_across_chromosomes/README.md

 You can generate chromosome profiles for individual chromosomes or only a few chromosomes or scaffolds by using the `--chrs` flag to limit the analysis to specific chromosomes or scaffolds.

+**There is a [demo notebook for this script in this repo](https://github.com/fomightez/cl_sq_demo-binder).** Launch a binder session from there and select 'Demo of script to plot expression across chromosomes and genomes' to run it interactively in a Jupyter session.
+The particular notebook can be viewed statically, nicely displayed [here](https://nbviewer.jupyter.org/github/fomightez/cl_sq_demo-binder/blob/master/notebooks/demo%20plot_expression_across_chromosomes.ipynb).
+The demonstration contains exmples for yeast and human.
+Presently, the requirements to run the human exceed the provided computational/memory capacity there. *Sorry.* And so I point you to the [static version](https://nbviewer.jupyter.org/github/fomightez/cl_sq_demo-binder/blob/master/notebooks/demo%20plot_expression_across_chromosomes.ipynb) to see how the human data can come out.
+You can move the demo to a place witih a larger capacity, such as Cyverse, and run it there for the human section.
+The command to get the human genetic information is commented out in the 3rd cell and you can modify the gunzip line to `!gunzip -k Homo_sapiens.GRCh38.88.chr.gtf.gz` because it will already be in the working directory and not need to be moved.

 ### QUICK-START GUIDE

 Place the script in a directory with your genome annoation file and your summary data file.